AMIF and ESF Funding

 This Activity is aimed at legally resident migrants who are experiencing barriers to participation and employment because of language difficulties, lack of training or social exclusion.
 The Activity proposes to increase the levels of employability of the participants.
 The specific categories of persons targeted by this Activity are as follows:

-‘Third-country national’ means any person who is not a citizen of the Union.
+‘Third-country national’ means any person who is not a citizen of the European Union.
 Reference to TCN shall be understood to include stateless persons and persons with undetermined nationality.

 Funding will be made available through the Department of Children, Equality, Disability, Integration and Youth (60% EU-funded, 40% Exchequer funded for projects located in the Northern and Western NUTS II Region with 40% EU funding and 60% exchequer funding for projects in all other areas) over the period of the programme.